 The U.S. Public Policy Council of ACM (USACM) is chartered as the focal point for ACM's interaction with U.S. government organizations, the computing community, and the U.S. public in all matters of U.S. public policy related to information technology.

-Each member of USACM is part of at least one of its six committees: Privacy and Security, Intellectual Property, Law, Accessibility, Digital Government, and Voting.
+Each member of USACM is part of at least one of its seven committees: Privacy, Security, Intellectual Property, Law, Accessibility, Digital Governance, and Voting.
 You can find out more about the members of USACM on the Members page.

 USACM’s contribution to public policy is drawn from the deep technical expertise of the computing community.
 As a scientific society, ACM and, by extension, USACM are obligated to apply this knowledge to bring relevant scientific research, best practices and foresight of technology advances to public policy issues.